 The proposed land exchange would result in approximately 19.84 acres of USFWS fee-title land being divested out of Federal ownership to the Utilities.
 The Utilities have agreed to honor all commitments previously made under the ROW proposal on the divested lands along the Oak Road corridor as part of the proposed land exchange, so no additional effects are reasonably foreseeable and therefore not analyzed here.
-In return, USFWS would acquire 36 acres of privately owned land, thereby conserving the vegetation resources, including wetlands, in this parcel as part of the Refuge's land base.
+In return, USFWS would acquire 36 acres of privately owned land, and the Utilities have committed to revegetate, restore, and release to the United States approximately 28.1 acres of the ROW for their existing 69-kV and 161-kV transmission lines in the Refuge.
+Taken together, these acquisitions would conserve vegetation resources, including wetlands, in these parcels as part of the Refuge's land base.

 The divested parcel along the Oak Road corridor includes 19.84 acres of the Turkey River restoration area.
 Currently, the vegetation in this area could best be characterized as scattered young forest surrounded by open grassland dominated by reed canarygrass, as most of the trees present are less than 15 years old.
 The USFWS intends to manage lands outside of the divested parcel so that natural forest regeneration and succession results in much of the Turkey River floodplains' growing into bottomland forest within 100 years, although severe and routine flooding has limited success of restoration efforts in recent years.
 Due to this management objective, it is estimated that proposed divested USFWS parcel associated with proposed route modification B-IA3 would result in approximately 19.84 acres of impacts to young forested wetland, including the 0.15 acre parcel in the Refuge that was not evaluated under the 2020 Selected Route, in a diagonal pattern across the Turkey River restoration area.
 The Refuge would receive approximately 36 acres of forested habitat on the Wagner Tract as part of the proposed land exchange.
 Approximately 30 acres of the Wagner Tract is mature floodplain forest.
-The remaining 6 acres are sparsely vegetated "old field" habitat, which would be replanted by the Utilities with native seed and container tree plantings (see Appendix B for details of reforestation on the Wagner Tract).
+The remaining 6 acres are sparsely vegetated "old field" habitat, which would be replanted by the Utilities with native seed and container tree plantings (see Appendix A for details of reforestation on the Wagner Tract).
 In addition to restoration activities on the Wagner Tract, the Utilities have committed to abandoning and reforesting the existing 69- and 161-kV transmission line ROWs within the Refuge.